olinrobotics/olinrobotics.github.io/lavabot_webpage.md

 Our eventual goal is to use strategically placed April Tags to help our robots to navigate within their environment and with respect to each other.
 This will make more advanced maneuvers, such as landing our quadcopter on top of our ground vehicle, possible.

-Our current fiducial detection system is capable of tracking and detecting the orientation of AR codes, which are similar to QR codes.
+Our current fiducial detection system is capable of tracking and detecting the orientation of AR codes, which are similar to QR codes and April Tags.

 ![Detection](../images/2016.7.28_ImageRecognition_Tracking.JPG)